ckilpat01/Multiple-Agentic-RAQA-Disparate-Sources/README.md

 # Multiple-Agentic-RAQA-Disparate-Sources
-Retrieval and Question Answering (RAQA) with multiple agents.
+This notebook demonstrates Retrieval Question and Answering (RAQA) Multiple agents are employed to query data scrapped from the IMDB site for the Alexander and Napoleon movies.
+Wikipedia data for the Alexander and Napoleon movies is also queried.